Quercus stellata: Ecology

 Q. stellata has the ability to survive fires by having thicker bark.
 It is useful for fire surveys where the tree rings are used to get a fire history of an area.
 A tree ring survey of 36 trees in Illinois provided a 226-year tree ring record that indicated that many Q. stellata persisted through annual fire return intervals of 1.44 fires/year for over 100 years.

 It is used for food for deer, turkeys, squirrels, and other rodents, but because the nuts contain tannin, it is toxic to cattle.
+A recent study in Kansas concluded that deer browsing reduces post-oak recruitment in canopy gaps generally in the sapling phase.

 Uses

 Because of its ability to grow in dry sites, attractive crown, and strong horizontal branches, it is used in urban forestry.
 It is resistant to decay, so it is used for railroad ties, siding, planks, construction timbers, stair risers and treads, flooring, pulp, veneer, particle board, fuel, and its namesake fence posts.
 It is one of the most common types of wood used for Central Texas barbecue.